Zzzzhen1/Funky_Pendulum/README.md

 # Funky_Pendulum

+This is the continuation of the projects undertaken by [Jeppe](https://github.com/JeppeKlitgaard/CartER/) and [Will](https://github.com/will-hd/CartER).

-Inherited from Will and Jeppe.
-(Their github link) Based on the project accomplished by Owen and Zhen during 2023 summer.
+Based on the project accomplished by Owen and Zhen during 2023 summer.
 Code developed by @Zzzzhen1.
 Any questions about the code please feel free to contact zy336@cam.ac.uk or leave in dicussion session in this GitHub repository.

-How to use the code?
 Download the zip file from the code icon.
-Modules required?

 ## General Description of the project.
 Should include the following features: